Sculpture Workshops

 May 13 - 17: Make Your Own Brookgreen Medal, with Heidi Wastweet, FNSS, $650, plus materials fee.

 A single-sided art medal is a bite-size project that can be done in five days.
 On the first day, Heidi Wastweet will take students around the grounds to take their own reference photos.
-Then there will be two-and-a-half days of sculpting and a day-and a half of mold-making and plaster casting.
+Then there will be two-and-a-half days of sculpting and a day-and-a-half of mold-making and plaster casting.
 For an additional fee of $100 to cover the cost of casting, patina, and shipping, she will send your piece to a foundry and ship to you a finished bronze medal.
 Those who don’t want a bronze can take home a plaster cast.

 Heidi Wastweet is a leading American medalist and sculptor specializing in bas-relief bronzes.
 In conjunction with a wide variety of private mints she has produced over 1,000 coins, medals, tokens, and rare coin replicas since 1987.
 She was chief engraver for Sunshine Mint for 11 years and lead designer/sculptor for Global Mint for five years.
 In 2001, she opened her own studio, relocated from Idaho to Seattle in 2003, and then to the San Francisco Bay area in 2013.
 She serves as president of the American Medallic Sculpture Association and is former president and founder of Seattle Sculpture Guild as well as a member of the Federation Internationale de la Medaille.
 Her Work has been shown in Coin World and Coinage magazines and she exhibits her non-commissioned work with the National Sculpture Society in New York and the Bellevue Art Museum in Washington.
 She served two, four year terms on the Citizens Coinage Advisory Committee for the U.S. Mint in Washington, D.C.
 Medal and coin credits include a seven-coin set issued by the Sultanate of Darfur, Asian Hall of Fame Award Medal, the Dean’s Award for Seattle University School of Law, Alumnus Award Medal, the Dean’s Award for Seattle University School of Law, Alumnus Award for Stephen F. Austin University, Mayo Clinic Visiting Physicians Medal, Stanford University Alumni Medal, and Island Records Willie Nelson portrait.
 In addition to medallic art, she has also created public art including a commission for the University of Washington’s Medal of Honor Monument in Seattle and eight bronze relief panels for 12-foot high church doors at St. Paul’s in Pensacola, Florida.